Bachelor of Arts in Sociology Online

 Earn an exceptional education at an affordable rate

 At the University of Mount Saint Vincent, we are committed to providing a high-quality education for less than you would expect.
-Tuition for the Bachelor of Arts in Sociology is affordable and can easily fit into your budget.
+Tuition for the online sociology degree program is affordable and can easily fit into your budget.

 Tuition Breakdown: